ToonBettens/psf-parser/README.md

 - [`psf_utils`](https://github.com/kenkundert/psf_utils) — a psfascii parser built with PLY.
 - [`libpsf`](https://github.com/henjo/libpsf) — the original reverse-engineering project for the binary PSF format.

+## Contributing

+This project is still in its early stages.
+Since Cadence has never published a specification for the PSF format, the parser is built entirely by reverse-engineering test files and observing patterns.

+Currently, the parser is verified against output from:
+- Oppoint analyses
+- DC sweeps
+- AC simulations
+- Transient simulations
+- Monte Carlo
+- Nested sweeps
+- Various info analysis statements

+If you encounter a PSF or PSFBIN file that fails to parse or produces incorrect output, please contribute by:
+1. Adding the problematic file to the test suite.
+2. Creating a minimal test case that demonstrates the issue.

+This way, we can ensure continued support for more variations and edge cases over time.
+PRs, bug reports, and examples are all welcome!